carlossg/presentations/2026-02_voxxed_cern/index.md

 From the application: tuning CPU, memory, GC

-From Kubernetes ecosystem: Cluster autoscaler, HPA, VPA, KEDA
+From Kubernetes ecosystem: Cluster autoscaler, Karpenter, HPA, VPA, KEDA

 At application and infrastructure levels

-A combination of them will help you optimize and reduce resources used

 ---